 Brandi Waller-Pace (they/she) is a Fort Worth-based musician, educator, and scholar-activist.
 They are the Founder and Executive Director of Decolonizing the Music Room, a nonprofit with a mission of centering Black, Brown, Indigenous, and Asian voices in music education, research, and performance.
-Brandi is the Founder and Organizer of the Fort Worth African American Roots Music Festival, created to highlight blackness in American roots music.
+Under Decolonizing the Music Rooms Brandi founded and organizes the Fort Worth African American Roots Music Festival, created to highlight blackness in American roots music.
+They are also the Program Manager of the Oakland Public Conservatory of Music’s Black Banjo & Fiddle Fellowship.

 Born and raised in Atlanta, GA, Brandi attended Howard University in Washington, DC. earning a Bachelor of Music and Master of Music in Jazz Studies.
 At Howard they were a member of the critically-acclaimed vocal ensemble Afro Blue, sharing the stage with jazz greats Geri Allen, Carmen Lundy, Andy Bey, Jimmy Cobb, Nnenna Freelon, and Bobby McFerrin.
 Brandi then relocated to Fort Worth, TX, where they began teaching public school music and working as an artist-in-residence at Arts Fifth Avenue performing, teaching private music lessons, and teaching jazz choir through the nonprofit's Summer Playhouse camps for children.